flipperdevices/flipperzero-firmware/ReadMe.md

 - `lib`             - Our and 3rd party libraries, drivers, etc.
 - `scripts`         - Supplementary scripts and python libraries home

-Also pay attention to `ReadMe.md` files inside those directories.
+Also pay attention to `ReadMe.md` files inside those directories for help.